HPV and cancer

 There are around 40 different types of HPV that can affect the anogenital area (the cervix, vulva, anal area and penis).
 HPV is spread through skin contact, often during sex.
 Exactly how a person gets the virus is uncertain, and it's not always possible to find a sexual cause.
 It's thought there may be other ways of spreading the virus that have not yet been identified.

-HPV can affect both men and women and because the virus is very common, most people who are sexually active will have HPV at some time during their life.
+HPV can affect both men and women.
+Because the virus is very common, most people who are sexually active will have HPV at some time during their life.
 Many people don’t have any symptoms and are unaware that they have HPV.
-The virus may be inactive for weeks, months, and - for some people - possibly even years after infection.
+The virus may be inactive for weeks, months, and possibly even years after infection.
 The body’s immune system is usually able to get rid of an HPV infection, and for most people infections come and go without causing any problems.

 Although HPV can increase the risk of developing some types of cancer, most people who have HPV won't develop cancer.